Introduction

 SM (SEQ MODE)

-- Play notes to record them into the loop
+- Send MIDI notes to the part to record them into the loop

 - Channel LEDs show the quarter-phase of the loop

-- Scroll the encoder to shift the loop phase by 1/128: clockwise shifts notes earlier, counter-clockwise shifts notes later
+- Scroll the encoder to change the loop phase offset

 Arpeggiator